getsentry/raven-node/docs/index.rst

 Deep Dive
 ---------

-For more detailed information about how to get most out of Raven.js there is additional documentation available that covers all the rest:
+For more detailed information about how to get most out of Raven there is additional documentation available that covers all the rest:

 .. toctree::